jonasjaeger-sci/mod905/docs/user/input.rst

    integrator = {'class': 'velocityverlet', 'timestep': 0.002}

-Other than keywords, the format of the input file is relatively free.
-You can for instance order things as you prefer and the input is in general case insensitive:
+The format of the input file is relatively free, you can for instance order things as you prefer and the input is in general case insensitive:

 .. code-block:: python